tannewt/wa-law.org/bill/2021-22/sb/5657/1/README.md

 ## Section 2
 > This section adds a new section to an existing chapter [28A.190](/rcw/28A_common_school_provisions/28A.190_residential_education_programs.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.190_residential_education_programs.md) for context.

-1. Subject to the availability of amounts appropriated for this specific purpose, each school district operating an institutional education program for youth in state long-term juvenile institutions must provide an opportunity to access an elective computer science course in accordance with RCW 28A.230.300.
+1. Subject to the availability and sufficiency of amounts appropriated for this specific purpose in addition to the amounts appropriated through the institutional education funding formulas specified in the omnibus appropriations act, and subject to staffing availability, each school district operating an institutional education program for youth in state long-term juvenile institutions must provide an opportunity to access an elective computer science course in accordance with RCW 28A.230.300(1).

 2. If, due to facility or technology security limitations, a school district cannot provide a computer science course that is fully aligned with all state computer science learning standards, the school district must adapt the course curriculum and instructional activities to align with as many state computer science learning standards as possible.